Showing posts with label Lanzarote. Show all posts

 The final video uploaded to YouTube in August 2017 and seen 41 times to date shows all the clips put together of the sea life in their tanks.

-Thanks for looking and please take a moment to subscribe to my YouTube channel, share and follow me on social media.
+Please take a moment to subscribe to my YouTube channel, share this post, follow me on social media and explore my work on Clickasnap and Photo4Me using the links below.
+Your support means a lot!

 Sunday, 17 May 2020